3 simple steps to lose weight as fast as possible. Read now

 To follow the raw food diet, make sure at least 75% of the food you eat is raw.

 Most raw food diets consist primarily of fruits, vegetables, nuts, and seeds.
-Grains and legumes are also permitted but must be soaked or sprouted before you eat them.
+Grains and legumes are also permitted but must be soaked or sprouted before consumption.

 Foods to eat